 As the third biggest social network out there – active-user wise, – and with an entirely distinctive visual approach to content, Instagram is one of the most important platforms to include in any business’ social marketing strategy.

 It serves as the perfect stage for companies to showcase who they are to potential customers, as well as to shape perceptions, and nurture brand personality.

 The main idea behind the platform is to share visual content (videos and images) that help companies build credibility, familiarity, and set the overall tone and feel of their branding image.

 However, as the user base continues to expand and becomes more set on the kinds of content it wants, and how they want it, it’s essential to keep a finger on the pulse of certain video marketing statistics.
 Ensuring you are taking advantage of the full potential Instagram can bring to bear on any advertisement and branding effort your company is undertaking.

 So, as 2019 stands around the corner, I wanted to take a quick look at those video marketing statistics I feel every digital marketer and business owner should be aware of to get the most out of their marketing efforts in 2019.

-I want to start with this one, just to give you a clear view of the immense potential Instagram puts at your hands.
+I want to start with this one, just to give you a clear view of the immense potential Instagram puts in your hands.
 Raising from its previous record of 800 million active users back in September 2017, the platform has continued its upward trend of amassing an ever-increasing pool of users that reached a staggering billion by July of this year, a tendency that doesn’t seem to be slowing down any time soon.